aiven/devportal/docs/platform/concepts/service_backups.rst

 Aiven for Apache Kafka is usually used as a transport tool for data rather than a permanent store.
 Due to the way it stores data, traditional backup strategies are not feasible.
 As a result, Aiven does not perform backups for managed Apache Kafka services, and data durability is determined by data replication across the cluster.

-To back up data passing through Kafka, we recommend using one of the following tools:
+To back up data passing through Apache Kafka, we recommend using one of the following tools:

-* :doc:`MirrorMaker 2<../../products/kafka/kafka-mirrormaker>` to replicate the data to another cluster, which could be an Aiven service or a Kafka cluster on your own infrastructure.
-With MirrorMaker 2, the backup cluster operates as an independent Kafka service, giving you complete freedom in choosing which zone to locate the service.
+* :doc:`MirrorMaker 2<../../products/kafka/kafka-mirrormaker>` to replicate the data to another cluster, which could be an Aiven service or a Apache Kafka cluster on your own infrastructure.
+With MirrorMaker 2, the backup cluster operates as an independent Apache Kafka service.
+You can freely choose a zone for your backup service since it operates independently from the primary service.

   .. note::